Index vs. OJS: What differences determine the choice of an editorial management system?

 Although they are based on different philosophies, both Index and OJS have points in common:

-• Article management: Both cover receipt, peer review, and basic editorial workflow.
+• Article management: Both cover reception, peer review , and basic editorial workflow.

-• Scientific approach: They focus on academic publishing, including modules for DOI, metadata, and templates.
+• Scientific approach: They focus on publishing , including modules for DOIs, metadata, and templates.

-Why are many journals making the jump from OJS to Index?
+Why are many journal making the jump from OJS to Index?

-While OJS can be ideal for journals with a strong technical team, across more than 50 journals working with us in 7 countries, we've seen a clear trend: editors prefer not to dedicate time to the technical side.
+While OJS can be ideal for journal with a strong technical team, in the more than 50 journal we work with across 7 countries, we've seen a clear trend: editors prefer not to dedicate time to the technical side.
 An editor's mission is to ensure the journal is relevant, that articles are published on time and with the appropriate quality, not to manage servers or deal with technical issues.
-As the journal grows, these challenges can become more complex.
+As a journal grows, these challenges can become more complex.

 Real-life example of migration

 The journal Neumología Pediátrica started with OJS, but the costs of technical staff and the lack of prompt support led them to seek another solution.
 They migrated to Index, and within a few weeks, the platform was ready.
-Furthermore, they optimized indexing and resolved the article formatting issues, allowing them to focus on editorial quality and leave the technical aspects to us.
+Furthermore, they optimized indexing and resolved the article typesetting , allowing them to focus on editorial quality and leave the technical aspects to us.

 In what cases might OJS be suitable?